 David Bowie - New Let Me Down (2018) (UMG)

 This version of Bowie's critically-spurred 17th album from David Bowie Loving The Alien (1983-1988) box set was originally released in April 1987 takes his original vocals, strips away the insipid '80's production value and adds "a brand new production" with new instrumentation overseen by producer/engineer Mario J. McNulty.
 Bowie himself was never pleased with the "studio sessions" vibe of the album and started Tin Machine band with guitarist Reeves Grabel soon after.
+This "reinvented" version is extraordinary as it includes elements of the original tracks along with new recorded tracks by some of the artists who worked with Bowie during his lifetime.
+A stand-alone new vinyl version will be released in February 2019.

 For more of my favorite music from 2018, check out my Spotify playlist.
 It's much more extensive.